 73. How do you add meta tags to posts and pages?

-SEO plugins provide fields for meta titles and descriptions on each post/page edit screen.
-Craft unique, compelling meta titles (50-60 characters) and descriptions (150-160 characters) incorporating target keywords naturally.
-For custom meta tags, use plugins or add them programmatically using hooks like wp_head.
-Meta tags don’t directly impact rankings but significantly affect click-through rates from search results.
+SEO plugins typically provide fields for meta titles and descriptions on each post/page edit screen, making it easy to craft compelling meta titles (50-60 characters) and descriptions (150-160 characters) incorporating target keywords naturally into titles/descriptions.
+Custom meta tags can also be added programmatically using hooks like wp_head; these don’t directly influence rankings but do significantly impact click-through rates from search engine results.

 74. What factors can negatively impact SEO in WordPress?

-Poor site speed and performance, duplicate content across multiple URLs, broken links and 404 errors, thin or low-quality content, poor mobile experience, missing or duplicate meta tags, improper use of redirects, blocked resources in robots.txt, orphan pages without internal links, excessive advertising or poor user experience, and lack of HTTPS can all hurt SEO.
-Regular audits identify and address these issues.
+Poor site speed and performance, duplicate content across multiple URLs, broken links with 404 errors, thin or low-quality content, poor mobile experience, missing or duplicate meta tags, improper use of redirects, blocked resources in robots.txt files, pages without internal links without internal linking options or excessive advertising can all harm SEO performance – regular audits provide invaluable opportunity to identify and address these issues before they impact rankings negatively.ntify and address these issues.

 75. How do you implement breadcrumbs in WordPress?

-Breadcrumbs show users their location within site hierarchy and appear in search results.
-Yoast SEO includes breadcrumb functionality—enable it in settings and add the display code to your theme templates.
-Rank Math also provides breadcrumbs.
-For manual implementation, use the WordPress template hierarchy to build breadcrumb navigation.
-Breadcrumbs improve navigation, reduce bounce rates, and can enhance search result appearance.
+Breadcrumbs provide visitors with their location within site hierarchy and appear in search results.
+Yoast SEO comes equipped with breadcrumb functionality; simply enable it in settings and add the display code into theme templates; for manual implementation use the WordPress template hierarchy as a basis to build breadcrumbs navaguage manually.
+Breadcrumbs improve navigation, reduce bounce rates and can improve their appearance in search result pages.

 Advanced/Expert Topics